ClimbingLeo/chenyuyan.github.io/content/project/Energy Storage/index.md

 ---
-title: Research on the Analysis and Mitigation of Voltage Sag Events
+title: Research on the energy density promotion of the power capacitor
-summary: In the basis of the previous project concerning the voltage sag moinitoring, we made several improvements in the relating location and identification techniques.
+summary: High energy density issue is essential for both electrical transportation and the power transmission.
+This project primarily focuses on the energy density promotion of the power capacitor to better adapt to the need of high voltage direct transmission.
 tags:
 - Energy Storage
 - Battery